 Naimer has extensive experience in international criminal law, international humanitarian law, and human rights law.
-Prior to her position at PHR, Naimer was an Associate Professor at New York University’s Center for Global Affairs, where she taught international law, and she consulted to the Brandeis Institute for International Judges.
+Prior to joining PHR, Naimer was an Associate Professor at New York University’s Center for Global Affairs, where she taught international law, and she consulted to the Brandeis Institute for International Judges.
 In 2007-2008, Naimer was the Edmond J. Safra Faculty Fellow at Harvard University’s Center for Ethics.
 She has authored or co-authored numerous articles in peer-reviewed medical and legal publications.
 As an outspoken voice on sexual violence and international justice, she is frequently called upon by the media and has been cited in the New York Times, the Wall Street Journal, the Guardian, PBS NewsHour, the BBC, NPR’s All Things Considered, Foreign Policy, PLOS One, the British Medical Journal, and the Lancet.

 Previously, Naimer served as deputy counsel at the Independent Inquiry Committee into the United Nations Oil-For-Food Programme (“the Volcker Commission”), where she investigated widespread corruption among the most senior UN personnel and Security Council member states.
 Prior to that, she worked for the Office of the President at the International Criminal Tribunal for the Former Yugoslavia, where she researched cases of mass atrocities in the Former Yugoslavia and Rwanda.

 Naimer was an associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP in New York, and has worked on cases of violence against women at the Barbra Schlifer Commemorative Clinic in Toronto, Canada and at the New York Asian Women’s Center.